CytoidCommunity/Schemas/README.md

 ## To-Dos

 - [ ] Complete the schemas.
+- [ ] Style the schemas using `Prettier` rather than the formatter included in Visual Studio Code.
+- [ ] Minify the schemas to reduce their size using `UglifyJS`.
+- [ ] Publish the first release!
 - [ ] Implement JSON Schema draft 2019-09 (after Visual Studio Code fully supports it).

 ## License

 For your convenience, the schemas are in **public domain**, under CC0-1.0.
-However, we would love you to add a credit to the description of your level!
+However, we still hope you to credit us in the description of your level!